 In the Prague Castle complex, the big must-see is St. Vitus Cathedral.
 Step into this cavernous church, one of Prague’s most interesting Gothic sites, and you’ll see why.

-Founded in the 14th century, St. Vitus Cathedral is not only the largest and most important church in the Czech Republic, but had a profound influence throughout Central Europe.
-The Late Gothic style you’ll see here predates Stephensdom in Vienna and Church of St. Marko in Zagreb, two of Central Europe’s most impressive churches.
+Founded in the 14th century, St. Vitus Cathedral is not only the largest and most important church in the Czech Republic but has had a profound influence throughout Central Europe.
+The Late Gothic style you’ll see here predates Stephensdom in Vienna and the Church of St. Marko in Zagreb, two of Central Europe’s most impressive churches.

 Letná Park & Beer Garden